jundalisay/spblist/content/en/superphysics/principles/definitions.md

 Length Contraction | Decrease of distance within space Life | The state where a mind has the ability to express independently of the physical aspects of the universe Locality | object or movement is relative to or influenced by its immediate surroundings (Quantum mechanics violates local causality)
-Mind | the arena for experiences; The collective name of the Identity-Layer, Ego-Layer, and mind-stuff, and the effect of consciousness (Sarkar)
+Metaphysics | The study of the Supreme and Absolute Entities in non-physical forms Mind | the arena for experiences; The collective name of the Identity-Layer, Ego-Layer, and mind-stuff, and the effect of consciousness (Sarkar)
 Mode | modifications or versions of Substance
 Moral | the qualities of actions that will lead to positive feelings in the largest spacetime conceivable